rwblokzijl/neovim/wishlist.md

     - [ ] Treesitter context

     small stuff:
-    2. Auto numberting list
-    3. q als alias for nearest ' or " or `
+    1. q als alias for nearest ' or " or `
-    4. LSP add other source (document symbols etc)
+    2. LSP add other source (document symbols etc)
-    5. Colorcolumn
+    3. Colorcolumn
-    7. < should maintain selection